realrichter/ImagePathConverter/README.md

 5. Copy Adjusted Content: Review the changes in the preview window and use the "Copy All" button to copy the content for pasting into Wiki.js.

 ## Installation
 No installation is required.
-Simply download the script and run it using Python by double-clicking or in terminal:
+If you're a Windows user, simply download the executable [here](https://github.com/realrichter/TyporaImagePaths/releases) and run it by double-clicking.
+You can also download the original Python script and run it either by double-clicking or with the following terminal command:

-`python path_converter.py`
+`python typora_to_wiki_image_path_converter_v3.0.py`

-Ensure you have Python 3.6 or newer installed on your system.
+In order to run the python script, ensure you have Python 3.6 or newer installed on your system.

 ## Requirements
 - Python 3.6 or higher.